Oyemade/ai-nutrition-fact-explainer-using-gemini-pro-vision-llm/readme.md

 The main function in this project is [`fileToGenerativePart`](index.js) which reads a file, encodes it to base64, and returns an object with the encoded data and its MIME type.

 The script uses the Google Generative AI library to generate content based on a template and an image.
+The `model.generateContent` function is used to generate the content.
+It takes an array as an argument, which includes the template and the image data.
+The generated content is then logged to the console.

+The `response` object is a result of the `model.generateContent` function.
+It contains the response from the Google Generative AI library.
+The `text` method is called on the `response` object to extract the generated text.

 The generated content is then logged to the console.

 ## Dependencies